getlackey/options-parser/README.md

     var optionsParser = require('lackey-options-parser'),
         opts = optionsParser('/models/test/my-opts.json');

-This file is required from the process.cwd()
+This file is required from the process dir, where you run node.

+When running this module in the browser, using browserify, you need to make sure the json file is (pre)required:

+    options.require = ['./models/test/my-opts.json'];

 ### Array